Martín Quispe: Election

 An early adherent of the Movement for Socialism (MAS-IPSP), Quispe first joined the party's Cosmini affiliate in 1998.
-The MAS nominated him as its Calamarca mayoral candidate the following year, but he took home just thirty-two votes.
-In subsequent years, Quispe remained off the ballot but continued to progressively rise through the ranks of the MAS's internal structure.
+The MAS nominated him as its Calamarca mayoral candidate the following year, but he took home just thirty-two votes.[§] In subsequent years, Quispe remained off the ballot but continued to progressively rise through the ranks of the MAS's internal structure.
 In 2002, he was made a member of the party's provincial transparency committee, and in 2007, he became its departmental secretary of international relations, the third highest-ranking position within the MAS's La Paz affiliate.

 In 2009, ten years after his 1999 loss, Quispe was nominated for a seat in the Chamber of Deputies.
 He campaigned in southern La Paz's circumscription 21, encompassing his home Aroma Province, as well the neighboring Loayza and Villarroel provinces.
-Quispe won by a landslide, attaining ninety percent of the popular vote, the highest margin for any candidate running in single-member constituencies that cycle.
-In a race where the second-place candidate won less than five percent of the vote, Quispe's only contender was the plethora of spoilt ballots, which, when included, drop his margin to 68.2 percent.
-According to sociologist Salvador Romero, the high propensity of abstentions responded to a "certain indifference on the part of the electorate towards candidates who are expected to win, and of whom little is known."
+Quispe won by a landslide, attaining ninety percent of the popular vote,[§] the highest margin for any candidate running in single-member constituencies that cycle.
+In a race where the second-place candidate won less than five percent of the vote,[§] Quispe's only contender was the plethora of spoilt ballots, which, when included, drop his margin to 68.2 percent.
+According to sociologist Salvador Romero, the high propensity of abstentions responded to a "certain indifference on the part of the electorate towards candidates who are expected to win, and about whom little is known."

 Tenure

-Quispe's parliamentary tenure was split between two committees; he spent the first three years of his term on the lower chamber's Environment Committee, later switching to the Social Welfare Committee in his closing two years.
-In these positions, Quispe's work focused on tackling mental health; he drafted a bill in the Chamber of Deputies on the subject and presented a similar proposal to the Latin American Parliament in his capacity as a delegate to it.
+Quispe's parliamentary tenure was split between two committees; he spent the first three years of his term on the lower chamber's Environment Committee, later switching to the Social Welfare Committee in his closing two years.[§] In these positions, Quispe's work focused on tackling mental health; he drafted a bill in the Chamber of Deputies on the subject and presented a similar proposal to the Latin American Parliament in his capacity as a delegate to it.
 Outside of legislation, Quispe's tenure was marked by scandal over allegations that he used his influence to procure the release from prison of Yesid Luín, the mayor of Calamarca.
 Luín had been arrested in 2011 after being caught smuggling cocaine in his car.
 His subsequent release and restoration to the position of mayor was controversial, with a lengthy criminal process against himself, Quispe, and others going on into 2015 and beyond.